BuildForSDGCohort2/Team-179-Backend/README.md

 **Running the project locally**
 -   npm install
--   Copy env.example to .env and fill all the fields with your credentials
+-   Copy env-example to .env and fill all the fields with your credentials
--   npm run start
+-   npm run dev
 -   Go to http://localhost:4000

 ## Documentation Translations